-3. For Pell Grants, we agreed the total number of Division I student athletes who, during the academic year, received a Pell Grant award (e.g. Pell Grant recipients on Full Grant-in-Aid, Pell Grant recipients on Partial Grants-in-Aid and Pell Grant recipients with no Grants-in-Aid) and the total value of these Pell Grants reported in the NCAA Membership Financial Reporting System to a report, generated out of the University's financial aid records, of all student-athlete Pell Grants.
+5. For Pell Grants, we agreed the total number of Division I student athletes who, during the academic year, received a Pell Grant award (e.g., Pell Grant recipients on Full Athletic Aid, Pell Grant recipients on Partial Athletic Aid, and Pell Grant recipients with no Athletic Aid) and the total value of these Pell Grants reported in the NCAA Membership Financial Reporting System to a report, generated out of the university's financial aid records, of all student-athlete Pell Grants.